Nerdio Manager Installation Guide

 Prerequisites

-Note: Sign in to your Azure portal as a Global Administrator before starting the install process.
+Note: Before starting the installation process, sign in to your Azure portal as a Global Administrator, or Privileged Role Administrator and Cloud Application Administrator.

-• The Azure subscription must be able to deploy Azure SQL, App Service, Key Vault, Application Insights, and Automation Account in the Azure region you select during the install process.
+• The Azure subscription must support the deployment of Azure SQL, App Service, Key Vault, Application Insights, and Automation Account in the Azure region you select during the installation process.

-• You must have a virtual network and a subnet available to deploy AVD session host VMs.
+• You should have a virtual network and a subnet available to deploy AVD session host VMs.
 You are prompted to select this virtual network and subnet during the configuration phase.

-• You must have a Windows Active Directory or Entra Domain Services deployment accessible from the virtual network where AVD session host VMs are deployed.
-The custom default DNS server setting specified on the virtual network subnet must point to an AD-aware DNS server.
+• When using Active Directory or Entra DS, the custom default DNS server setting, specified on the virtual network subnet, must point to either a domain-aware DNS server or an Azure DNS zone.

-• If using Windows Active Directory, Active Directory must be synchronized with Entra ID.
+• When using Windows Active Directory Domain Services (ADDS), ADDS must be synchronized with Entra ID.

-• You need an Active Directory user account with rights to join and unjoin VMs from the domain.
-This user account must be able to create computer objects in at least one OU in the AD domain and be able to disable these computer objects.
+• When using Active Directory, you need a user account with permissions to join and unjoin VMs from the domain.
+This user account must be able to create computer objects in at least one OU in the AD domain and be able to disable those computer objects as needed.

 • You need an SMB file storage location for FSLogix Profile containers.
 This SMB share can be on a file server VM, Azure Files, Azure NetApp Files, or any other location accessible via a UNC path (for example, \\server.domain.local\share\profiles).
 The server name must be in FQDN format.

-• If you don't have a file storage location available, this step can be skipped during installation, and Nerdio Manager can create Azure Files or NetApp Files after the installation.
+• If you don't have a file storage location available, this step can be skipped during installation, and Nerdio Manager can create Azure Files or NetApp Files after the configuration.

 • The Microsoft Desktop Virtualization resource provider must be registered in your Azure subscription.